Pikkius/3DOnco/README.md

   <img src="https://s3-us-west-2.amazonaws.com/courses-images/wp-content/uploads/sites/198/2016/11/23232432/Figure_15_03_02.png" alt="drawing" width="350"/>
 </p>

-the ones of interest for our study are the coding DNA sequences (CDS) which are the regions that are transcribed into RNA and translated into proteins.
-Moreover, a single gene can produce multiple different RNAs due to splicig procedure (?) that are called _transcripts_ and, for each gene, we consider one single transcript that is the longest one; also, if two transcripts have the same length, than we consider the one with the highest number of coding sequences.
+The ones of interest for our study are the coding DNA sequences (CDS) which are the regions that are transcribed into RNA and then translated into proteins.
+Moreover, due to the splicing procedure, a single gene can produce multiple different RNAs that are called _transcripts_: for each gene, we consider one single transcript that is the longest one; also, if two transcripts have the same length, then we consider the one with the highest number of coding sequences.

 Building gene fusions sequences requires to consider two important things:
 * if we are dealing with the 5' gene (first gene of the fusion) or the 3' gene (second gene of the fusion)